If you’re worried about how to get out of debt, here are some things to know — and how to find legitimate help.

 Your lender might be willing to

 Before you agree to a new payment plan, find out about any extra fees or other consequences.
 If you can’t work out a plan with your lender, contact a non-profit housing counseling organization.
-Reach a free, HUD-certified counselor at 800-569-4287.
-Also, contact your local Department of Housing and Urban Development office or the housing authority in your state, city, or county.
+Find a free, HUD-approved counseling agency using HUD’s directory or call 800-569-4287.
 You don’t need to pay a private company for these services.

 What if I’m having trouble paying my car loan?

-Most car financing agreements say a lender can repossess your car any time you’re in default and not making your car payments.
-They don’t have to give you any notice.
-Before you can get back your repossessed car, you may have to pay the balance due on the loan, plus towing and storage costs.
+Most car financing agreements say the lender can repossess your car any time you’re in default and not making your car payments.
+The lender doesn’t have to give you any notice.
+To get back your repossessed car, you might have to pay the balance due on the loan, plus towing and storage costs.
 If you can’t, the lender might sell the car.

 If you know you’re not going to be able to keep up with your loan payments, you might be better off selling the car yourself and paying off the debt.
 You’ll avoid the costs of repossession and a negative entry on your credit report.

-What can I do if I can't pay my student loan?
+What if I can't pay my student loans?

-If you have federal loans (government loans), the Department of Education has different programs that could help.
+If you have federal loans, the U.S. Department of Education has different repayment and forgiveness programs that may be able to help.
 Applying for these programs is free.
 Find out more about your options at the U.S. Department of Education’s StudentAid.gov or by contacting your federal student loan servicer.
 You’ll also find more about how to get out of default.

 With private student loans, you typically have fewer options, especially when it comes to loan forgiveness or cancellation.
 To explore your options, contact your loan servicer directly.
 If you don’t know who your private student loan servicer is, look at a recent billing statement.

-You don’t have to pay for help with your student loans.
-A company can’t do anything you can’t do for yourself.
+You don’t have to pay for help with your student loan debt — you can do it yourself for free.
 Student loan debt relief companies might say they will lower your monthly payment or get your loans forgiven, but they can leave you worse off.

-What can I do if I’m way behind on paying my credit card debt?
+What if I’m way behind on paying my credit card debt?

-If you don't pay the amount due on your debt for several months your creditor will likely write your debt off as a loss, your credit score may take a hit, and you still will owe the debt.
-In fact, the creditor could sell your debt to a debt collector who can try to get you to pay.
+If you don't make at least the minimum monthly payment on your debt for several months, your credit score may take a hit.
+And if you miss the minimum monthly payments for 4-6 months, your creditor may “charge off” your debt as a loss, which could hurt your credit score even further.
+Even if this happens, you still will owe the debt.
+In fact, the creditor could sell your debt to a debt collector who might try to get you to pay.
 But creditors may be willing to negotiate with you even after they write your debt off as a loss.

 How do I check out a credit counseling organization?